-CSE-4794 Data Structures Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+CSE-4794 Data Structures Sessional

 Stacks and queues.
 Implementation of different kinds of linked lists like one way, two ways, circular linked lists.
 Tree and graph implementation.
 Implementation of recursion in various applications.
 Different kinds of sorting searching techniques.
 Hashing technique.
 Implementation of various storage management.
 To perform other experiments relative to this course.